firefly-iii/firefly-iii.org/upgrade-guide.md

   * Answer yes when asked.
 * `php artisan cache:clear`
 * `php artisan firefly:upgrade-database`
+* `cd ..`

 To make sure your webserver serves you the new Firefly III:

 * `mv firefly-iii firefly-iii-old`
 * `mv firefly-iii-updated firefly-iii`

+If you get 500 errors or other problems, you may have to set the correct access rights:

+* `sudo chown -R www-data:www-data firefly-iii`
+* `sudo chmod -R 775 firefly-iii/storage`

 ## Installed Firefly using Git